 With a Reg D (506c) offering, the company can raise an unlimited amount of capital, but only from accredited investors.
 It is allowed for the issuing companies to promote and advertise their offerings.
 The issuer companies have to take steps to verify that the investors are actually accredited.
 Although the companies don't need to register with the SEC, they have to file a Form D, which includes information about the company's offering, promotors, the companies themselves, and some further information about the offerings.

 Regulation D provides a great opportunity for international ICO companies to enter the US market and raise money from US accredited investors.
 Reg D 506C allows crowdfunding funding platforms (like Manhattan Street Capital) to assist companies by listing their STOs.
-We also advise client companies how to make their STO work outside and inside the US within the regulations and help them to succeed.
+We also assist client companies to make their STO work outside and inside the US within the regulations and help them to succeed.

 Features of a Reg D STO